rarebreed/protean-service/retro/story/src/preface.md

 - Finding your way home (think Voyager or Battlestar Galactica)
 - Being hunted and pursued (think BSG, Star Wars and Avatar the Last Airbender)
 - Student/Master relationship (think Avatar, the Jedis, Karate Kid)
+- To question your own society and upbringing
 - Loss of way of life
     - by force (American Indians, Meiji era Japan)
     - by techno shock (Industrial revolution, Information revolution, Bio revolution)